Brno: Transport

 Tram service is the backbone of public transport in Brno.

 Brno's public transit network is extensive.
 There are 11 tram lines, 13 trolleybus lines, and 47 bus routes.
 Trams, locally known as šaliny, are so ubiquitous that Brno has been nicknamed Šalingrad.
 They first appeared in 1869 with the premiere of a horse-drawn tram on the territory of the Czech Republic.
-The trolleybus fleet, with 157 vehicles, is the largest in the nation.
+The trolleybus fleet, with 157 vehicles, is the largest in the country.
 Local public transit integrates with regional transit into one system, IDS JMK, and links surrounding municipalities to the city.
 Its operator, Dopravní podnik města Brna, also operates a ferry on the Brno Reservoir.
 A visitor minibus provides sightseeing tours of the city.
 In 2024, more than half of Brno's residents relied exclusively or almost exclusively on public transit.
 Approximately one-third of the population relied on personal motor vehicles.
 Pedestrians and cyclists/scooter riders accounted for 10% combined.
 The base 60-minute fare, valid for rides within the city, is 25 CZK (approx. €1).

 Tickets can be purchased at vending machines, at newsstands, through the operator's website or app, or through SMS from a domestic phone number.
 Various discounts, subsidies, and exemptions, including discounted monthly, quarterly, or annual passes (Šalinkarta), are available.
 In 2022, about 32,000 residents applied for a subsidy available on the annual pass.
 That discounted the pass from CZK 4,750 (€195) to CZK 3,325 (€137).
 The city allocated CZK 54 million (€2.2 million) for this benefit.
 With the annual pass, another adult and up to three children under 15 ride free on weekends.
 In 2022, Dopravní podnik města Brna converted to electronic-only passes.
 In 2023, approximately 153,000 prepaid passes were sold, and 70% of passengers used a Šalinkarta pass.
 Brno operates a night-time bus service, which is unique in the Czech Republic for its regular central meeting point of all lines.
-Over the past 25 years, more than 150 million passengers have used this service.
+In its first 25 years of operation it was used by more than 150 million passengers.
 The busiest nights are Friday and Saturday, when 22 buses serving 11 bus routes transport approximately 20,000 passengers.